 It’s also easier for motorcyclists to ride this way.
 Stopping and starting in traffic is much more work for a motorcyclist than for the driver of a car.
 It’s preferable for them to keep moving so they don’t have to throttle down, stop, put their feet down, and start moving all over again.

-As easy as splitting lanes may be for motorcycle enthusiasts, it is definitely not legal on the roadways of Massachusetts.
+As easy as it may be for motorcycle enthusiasts, lane splitting is not legal on Massachusetts roadways.
 The state forbids lane splitting in Part 1, Title XIV, Chapter 89, Section 4A of its General Laws, saying that vehicle operators must ride entirely in a single lane on any road with two or more lanes.
 Drivers cannot deviate from their lanes until they check to make sure it is safe to do so.